 The tuber that blooms lasts only one season.
 The mother can produce between 1 and 10 new tubers, depending on the original size of the mother bulb.
-The mother bulb is consumed by its own daughters.
+The mother bulb is effectively consumed by its own daughters.
 The new Saffron bulbs are harvested in June.
 Through this process, the Saffraanteler can increase his production area step by step, because the number of available tubers increases over the years.

 It is of great importance to make sure the soil is in good condition before planting.
 We advise to have a soil sample tested.
 Our experts send the samples to Eurofins Scientific, an organization with more than 38,000 employees and 400 laboratories in 44 countries in Europe, North and South America, and Asia-Pacific (https://www.eurofins.com/about-us/eurofins-fact-sheet/).
-Based on a detailed analysis of the soil, a specific schedule can be made to enrich the soil so that the Crocus sativus corms will get the best reception and a better chance to produce Saffron.
+Based on a detailed analysis of the soil, a specific schedule can be made to enrich the soil, so that the Crocus sativus bulbs have the best chance to thrive and produce the largest possible amount of Saffron.

 Traditionally, Saffron growers applied large quantities of old manure to the Saffron fields before planting.
-Some 30-40 tons per hectare are processed.
+Some 30-40 tons per hectare are mixed into the soil.
 This step has more than one purpose:

-The traditional growing methods did not include any use of artificial fertiliser after this initial stage.
-Based on the results of the soil analysis by Eurofins Scientific we advise on a programme for fertilisation at different times during the annual production cycles.
+The traditional growing methods did not include any use of fertiliser after this initial stage.
+Based on the results of the soil analysis by Eurofins Scientific we advise on the application of fertilization at certain times of the annual production cycle.

-Harvesting saffron bulbs and Drying Saffron towards the end of October or the beginning of November, the Crocus sativus Saffron bulbs are blooming and the grower can harvest his crop.
-Harvesting is still for the major part a labour-intensive, manual job.
-Traditionally, families in countries like Spain, Morocco, India, Iran and elsewhere start picking the flowers after the morning dew has evaporated, to begin picking the flowers that have opened.
+By the end of October or the beginning of November the Crocus sativus bulbs are in bloom.
+The grower can start harvesting.
+The harvest is still a very labor-intensive process that must be performed by human hands.
+Traditionally, families in countries such as Spain, Morocco, India, Iran and elsewhere gather early in the morning, after the morning dew has evaporated, to begin picking the flowers that have opened.
 The flowers must be harvested as fast as possible, before they wilt.
-The people usually make very long days as they first work in the fields to pick the flowers and subsequently remove the stigma from the flowers they have harvested earlier in the day.
+The people usually make very long days, because after picking they go straight inside to remove the pistils from the flowers that have been harvested the same day.

 The common technique to harvest Saffron is to remove the flower at the base of the flower stem.
 This can be done by twisting the stem slightly, or cutting the stem with the help of one’s nails or with tweezers.
 Not all the Crocus sativus flowers are harvested on the same day.
-Only the flowers that open up must be harvested the same day.
-Harvesting can take up to 3 weeks of daily inspecting and harvesting the opening Saffron flowers.
-The green foliage must not be removed as it will have to stay for several months until it turns yellow and dies off in late spring.
+Flowers bloom every day for a period of 2 to 3 weeks.
+Each flower only blooms for a part of one day and then withers.
+The green leaf must remain on the bulb.
+It remains green for months until it finally turns yellow and dies at the end of spring.

 Once the stigma have been removed, a very important stage has to begin as soon as possible: the drying of the Saffron.
-In different areas, different drying techniques have developed.
-With the advent of modern technology and machinery, more options have become available
+In different countries and production areas, different drying techniques have developed.
+With the advent of modern technology and machinery, more drying techniques have been developed.